๐ŸงญPhysical Geography

 Deserts

-• Defined by aridity, not temperature—receive less than 250mm of precipitation annually, found in subtropical high-pressure zones, rain shadows, and continental interiors
+• Defined by aridity, not temperature.
+Deserts receive less than 250 mm of precipitation annually.
+They form in subtropical high-pressure zones (Sahara), rain shadows (Patagonia), and deep continental interiors (Gobi).
+Some deserts, like the Atacama, are cold.

-• Support specialized xerophytic ecosystems with adaptations like deep roots, water storage, and nocturnal activity patterns
+• Support specialized xerophytic ecosystems with adaptations like deep taproots, water-storing tissues (cacti), waxy leaf coatings, and nocturnal activity patterns in animals.

 Islands

-• Vulnerable to sea level rise and invasive species—isolation that fostered unique ecosystems also limits resilience
+• Vulnerable to sea level rise and invasive species.
+The same isolation that fostered unique ecosystems limits species' ability to migrate or adapt when new threats arrive.

-Compare: Deserts vs. Islands—both can be considered "isolated" environments (deserts by aridity, islands by water), and both develop specialized endemic species.
-However, desert isolation is permeable while island isolation is more absolute, leading to even higher endemism rates on islands.
+Compare: Deserts vs. Islands: both can be considered "isolated" environments (deserts by aridity, islands by water), and both develop specialized endemic species.
+However, desert isolation is permeable (animals can cross desert edges), while island isolation is more absolute, which is why islands typically show even higher endemism rates.

 Quick Reference Table